Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Understanding how to find meaning out of your pain is a way to take a broken heart and turn it into something that will help you grow and expand your ability to love.
 We have to go through the emotions of shock, denial, hurt and anger.
 But eventually there is acceptance.
 And the best way to reach peace is to find a higher meaning out of our need to serve others.

-If you can use your heartache to find a more empowering meaning, then you can take that same experience and say: “I’m going to take control of my life.
+If you can use your heartache and pain to find a more empowering meaning, and ultimately change your story, then you can take that same experience and say, “I’m going to take control of my life.
 I’m going to make a change.”
-Rather than sitting and becoming a reaction — making yourself the effect of the event — you are realizing that you have the power to determine what things mean and how you will approach life from this point forward.
+Rather than sitting and becoming a reaction – making yourself the effect of the event – you are realizing that you have the power to determine what things mean and how you will approach life from this point forward.

 One of the keys to utilization is envisioning a compelling future.
 What does your new vision look like?
 What are you going to be doing differently in the future?
 And what are you going to do differently today?